Goosechase EDU: Educational Games and App for Educators – Pricing & Get Started

 - Think outside the academic box - maybe turn it upside down, or stand on it, or have students make a new kind of box!

-Here are some games that can help high school students become more engaged in their education and build a range of useful life skills:
+Here are some games that can help high school students become more engaged in their education and build a range of practical life skills:

-- Geoguessr: Make geography more than memorizing countries and capitals.
+- Geoguessr: Make geography lessons more than memorizing countries and capitals.
 Guide students as they use Google Maps to explore locations, see landscapes, and learn about the people and their environment.
+This interactive activity supports geographic education, builds map skills, and encourages students to engage with digital tools.

-- Words with Friends: This Scrabble-type game was all the rage a minute ago (now Wordle in all its iterations is hot), but it can still pack a powerful language punch for high school students.
-Two players compete against each other in a friendly competition to polish their language skills and claim bragging rights.
-Offer this as an activity to do outside of class for extra credit.
+- Words with Friends: This Scrabble-type game was all the rage a minute ago (now Wordle in all its iterations is hot), but it still packs a powerful language punch for high school students.
+Two players compete in a friendly, educational game to polish vocabulary, language skills, and claim bragging rights.
+Offer this as an extra credit activity outside the classroom or as part of a lesson plan.

-- Goosechase: Use Goosechase to build a custom game or access our library for some pretty fantastic teacher-created Experience templates, which you can adapt to your own needs.
-Get your students involved and engaged as they submit text, photo/video, and GPS check-in answers to questions you create based on your lesson plan.
-Just a couple of the High School Experiences you can find in the library:
+- Goosechase: Use Goosechase to build a custom game or access our library for some pretty fantastic teacher-created Experience templates, Students become active participants as they submit text, photos/videos, and complete GPS check-ins for questions you design based on your unit plan or lesson plan.

 Absolutism!